Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 a) L1 assumption: Nothing to add

-**b) Residual Stellar Drift**: We have clarified in Section 2.3 that **"residual drift" refers to remaining positional drift after L1 correction**, acknowledging that **drift and correction effectiveness vary across the FoV** and that **detailed assessment is ongoing consortium work**.
+**b) Residual Stellar Drift**: We have clarified in Section 2.3 that "residual drift" refers to remaining positional drift after L1 correction**, acknowledging that drift and correction effectiveness vary across the FoV and that detailed assessment is ongoing consortium work.

-**c) Stellar Variability**: We have added in Section 4.2 that **"the statistical averaging approach (1-hour integration, multiple transits) is designed to minimize effects like intrinsic stellar variations."**
+**c) Stellar Variability**: We have added in Section 4.2 that "the statistical averaging approach (1-hour integration, multiple transits) is designed to minimize effects like intrinsic stellar variations."

 **d) PSF Uniformity**: We have justified this in two parts:

-- Section 5.3: **PSF set reflects realistic camera-to-camera variations** from Monte Carlo simulations
+- Section 5.3: PSF set reflects realistic camera-to-camera variations from Monte Carlo simulations
-- Section 7: **Real camera PSF analysis shows no significant performance changes** under various configurations
+- Section 7: Real camera PSF analysis shows no significant performance changes under various configurations

 **Manuscript Changes:**